Tobimaru/NN-Pytorch-Bokeh/README.md

 # NN-Pytorch-Bokeh
 This is a collection of python notebooks with examples of Neural Networkds in PyTorch with visualization in Bokeh.
 Currently it contains:

 * One-dimensional GAN example in which the generator tries to mimic a Gaussian distribution.
-The notebook currently implements different generator and discriminator models as a comparison based on the following sources:
+The notebook currently implements different generator and discriminator models and different GAN types for comparison, based on the following sources:

     * http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/